-Although i didn't get to play this in class.
-"Some Other Blues" (1959) an example of the frequent focus on a single note (in this case, F, the tonal center of this blues).
+However, I recommend that you listen to Coltrane's recording of "Some Other Blues" (1959).
+It provides an example of his focus on a single note (in this case, F, the tonal center of this blues).
 In his soloing from 1959 on, (with exceptions of course), Coltrane often centers his solo around a particular scale tone, giving his improvisations a chant-like quality, even those which are not specifically modal.)
 In this quartet (from the album "Coltrane Jazz") he uses the same rhythm section (piano, bass, and drums) that he recorded with on "Kind of Blue" album.

-One of COltrane's best known recordings was "My Favorite Things" (1960)where he treats the Rodgers and Hammerstein tune as a modal piece, giving it a completely different character.
+One of Coltrane's best known recordings was "My Favorite Things" (1960)where he treats the Rodgers and Hammerstein tune as partly chord-based, and partly modal piece, giving it a more exotic, mystical character.

 Coltrane's magnum opus is without question the 33-minute "A Love Supreme," recorded in 1964 with his most celebrated quartet: McCoy Tyner, piano, Elvin Jones, drums.and Jimmy Garrison, bass.)
 This is one of the rare jazz albums that is presented as a single musical endeavor, rather than as a list of songs.
 Many albums present pieces that are related to one another, but "A Love Supreme" is a singular composition.
 (The Beatle's "Sgt.
 Pepper's Lonely Hearts Club Band" plays a similar role in the popular music context.)

 The posthumous Mingus Big Band - Moanin' (1992) composed and arranged by Mingus.
 There are several recordings of this masterpiece, beginning with Mingus's studio recording in 1959.
-But the one I played is my favorite, recorded by a big band which celebrated his music .
+But the one I played is my favorite, recorded by a big band in the1990s devoted to Mingus's music .
 It is a great example of how many diverse elements Mingus was able to capture, from soulful blues, to swinging solos, and complex orchestrations full of color and appealing dissonance.

 Mingus Album and DVD recommendations:

-My favorite Mingus Albums are: Pithecanthropus Erectus; Mingus Ah Um; Blues and Roots; Mingus, Mingus, Mingus; The Black Saint and Sinner Lady.
+My favorite Mingus Albums are: Pithecanthropus Erectus; Mingus Ah Um; The Clown; Blues and Roots; Mingus, Mingus, Mingus; The Black Saint and Sinner Lady.

 NOTE: I would avoid "The Town Hall Concerts," which was based on a mistaken idea that Mingus's music should be presented in a full orchestral setting in a formal concert venue.

 Jazz on Audio One could write an entire book recommending jazz albums -- come to think of it, I have done that.
 I still think The 101 Best Jazz Albums: A History of Jazz on Records, is a useful guide to good listening, even though it stops in 1980, which is when the book was published.
 Still, it covers hundreds of hours of great music.
 For this course, I have a short Listener's Guide which points to the important and lasting music of many of the musicians we discussed in class.

 Jazz on Video I refer you to my short list of Jazz on DVD, which of course includes the Jazz Icons series of which I should several excerpts.
 The best in the series are he DVDs of Monk, Mingus, and Ellington.
 This list emphasize some early art films about jazz.
 It does not include Soundies, which were short sketches, often with humorous story lines, which featured famous jazz musicians of the 1930s and1940s.
 The link above takes you to several short films that feature Fats Waller, always a delightful presence.
 There are other collections featuring Duke Ellington, Cab Calloway, and a dozen more.
 I encourage you to check the DVD collection in your local libraries where you will probably find some wonderful jazz concerts.
 Attach a good speaker system to your TV or computer, and you can "attend" some first-rate jazz concerts in your own home.